I tried to get out of a place with hospitality

 Addendum: At Ferrer High School, I was one of the top four students.
 Unknowingly to my classmates, the English and Literature teacher, Mrs. Inclan, assigned me to check the test papers.

 However, beyond my expectations at the Zamboanga AE College, in the Law class of Atty.
-Romulo Plagata, I was requested by him to check the test papers, which were in an Essay type.
+Romulo Plagata, I checked the test papers.
 This was in the Law class of Atty.
 Romulo Plagata.
 During this time, I was also a Literary Editor of the Campus college paper.

-At this juncture, I was taking a Bachelor of Science in Education degree with a major in History and a minor in English.
+I was taking a Bachelor of Science in Education degree majoring in History and minoring in English.
 There was an intramural debate between the College of Law and the College of Education.
-The topic: The electoral campaign must be limited to 3 months.
-The Educators were on the affirmative side.
-Among us three, two were High School Valedictorian and one Salutatorian.
-To ensure our advantage, we have to have a very good plan of attack furnished with the compliments of my friends in the broadcast and media.
+The topic: That electoral campaign must be limited to 3 months.
+The Educators were on the affirmative side with two High School Valedictorians and one Salutatorian.
+To ensure the win, a plan of attack was made with the broadcast and media.
 They were seasoned guys of the profession.
 They were buddies.
 The result was triumphant.
 The Educators won.
 It was the first in the College Intramural history in debate.
 It was always the Lawyers, the College of Law.

 In retrospect, my school days were colorful.
 I was at the crossroads of a decision on what really makes sense in being a Homo sapiens.
 At the end of the day, I realized I am a man of flesh, bones, and blood.